 Subdivision 1.
-Application.
-Applications for plumber's license shall be made to the commissioner, with fee.
+Application, examination, and license fees. (a) Applications for plumber's license shall be made to the commissioner, with fee.
 Unless the applicant is entitled to a renewal, the applicant shall be licensed by the commissioner only after passing a satisfactory examination developed and administered by the commissioner, based upon rules adopted by the Plumbing Board, showing fitness.
 Examination fees for both journeyman and master plumbers shall be \$50 for each examination.
 Upon being notified of having successfully passed the examination for original license the applicant shall submit an application, with the license fee herein provided.
-The license fee for each initial and renewal master plumber's license shall be \$120.
-The license fee for each initial and renewal journeyman plumber's license shall be \$55.
-The commissioner may by rule prescribe for the expiration and renewal of licenses.
-Any licensee who does not renew a license within two years after the license expires is no longer eligible for renewal.
-Such an individual must retake and pass the examination before a new license will be issued.
-A journeyman or master plumber who submits a license renewal application after the time specified in rule but within two years after the license expired must pay all past due renewal fees plus a late fee of \$25.
+The license fee for each initial master plumber's license shall be \$240.
+The license fee for each initial journeyman plumber's license shall be \$110.